Inoculation theory: Psychological reactance

 Such a study is the large complex multisite study of Miller et al. (2013).
 The main focus is to determine how to improve the effectiveness of the inoculation process by evaluating and generating reactance to a threatened freedom by manipulating explicit and implicit language and its intensity.
 While most inoculation studies focus on avoiding reactance, or at the very least, minimizing the impact of reactance on behaviors, in contrast, Miller, et al. chose to manipulate reactance by designing messages to enhance resistance and counterarguing output.
 They showed that inoculation coupled with reactance-enhanced messages leads to "stronger resistance effects".
-Consistent with the medical analogy of inoculation theory, they liken reactance-enhanced messages to a "booster shot," increasing the success of the inoculation.
 Most importantly, reactance-enhanced inoculations result in lesser attitude change—the ultimate measure of resistance.

 The participants in the Miller et al. study were college students, that is emerging adults, who display high reactance to persuasive appeals.
 This population is in a transitional uncertain stage in life, and are more likely to defend their behavioral freedoms if they feel others are attempting to control their behavior.
 Populations in transitional stages rely on source credibility as a major proponent of cognitive processing and message acceptance.
 If the message is explicit and threatens their perceived freedoms, such populations will most likely derogate (criticise) the source and dismiss the message.
 Two important needs for reactance to a threatened freedom from an emerging adult population are immediacy and vested interest Miller et al. discuss how emerging adults need to believe their behavioral freedoms, for which they have vestedness, are being threatened, and that the threat exists in real time with almost immediate consequences.
 Threats that their perceived freedoms will be eliminated or minimized increases motivation to restore that freedom, or possibly engage in the threatened behavior to reinforce their autonomy and control of their attitudes and actions.
 In addition, that threat does not necessarily need anger to motivate counterargumentation, and simply attempting to provoke anger through manipulation is limited as a technique of gauging negative cognitions.
 Miller et al. also consider refutational preemption as motivation for producing initial counterarguments and provocation of dissension when contemplating the attack message.

 A unique feature of their study is examining low-controlling versus high-controlling language and its impact on affect and source credibility.
 They found reactance enhances key resistance outcomes, including: threat, anger at attack message source, negative cognitions, negative affect, anticipated threat to freedom, anticipated attack message source derogation, perceived threat to freedom, perceived attack message source derogation, and counterarguing.